SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Pinkie frantically shuts the door.
 "Starlight, have you paid your taxes?"

-"No, what are you talking about?"
+Starlight asks, "No, what are you talking about?"

 Pinkie walks over to Starlight's desk.
+"The Pink Tax."

+"What is that?"

-"The Pink Tax, it's a tax on pink ponies."
+"It's a tax on pink ponies."

 "That's ridiculous, there's no way that is real."